danielschlachta/vm/README.md

 same router or switch.

-If you already have a bridge interface configured - which had better be called `br0`, otherwise you will need to modify `lib/vm-run.sh` - vm will detect it and let qemu do all the work, which incidentally happens in a script called `/etc/qemu-ifup`.
+If you already have a bridge interface configured - which had better be called `br0`, or else you will need to modify `lib/vm-run.sh` - vm will detect it and let qemu do all the work, which incidentally happens in a script called `/etc/qemu-ifup`.
 Consult this for more information.